Definitions of common LoopBack terms.

 - Application Programming Interface.
 An interface that allows an application program that is written in a high-level language to use specific data or functions of the operating system or another program.

 - The IBM API Connect command-line tool.
 It provides commands to scaffold LoopBack applications.
 For more information, see Command-line tools.
-NOTE: The

 - Provides the transport-specific mechanisms to make remote objects (and collections thereof) available over their transport.
 See Strong remoting.

 - A mobile operating system created by Google, most of which is released under the Apache 2.0 and GPLv2 open source licenses.